VinPassed

 Reference

 Each card covers what a North Carolina buyer needs to know when purchasing in a neighboring state: which law applies at the point of sale, how to get the car home legally, what taxes you owe when you register in NC, and which title brands follow the vehicle back.
-NC's 3% HUT is typically lower than neighboring state vehicle taxes — plan for the NC registration bill regardless of where you buy.
+North Carolina's 3% Highway Use Tax, the HUT, is typically lower than neighboring state vehicle taxes — plan for the NC registration bill regardless of where you buy.

 When you buy from a dealer in another state, that state collects their vehicle sales tax or transfer tax at the point of sale.
 NC credits qualifying taxes paid to another state against your 3% HUT when you register.
 In most cases, neighboring states charge rates at or above NC's 3%, meaning little or no additional NC HUT is owed.
 When you buy privately in another state, no tax is collected at sale — you pay full 3% NC HUT when you register.
 Factor this into your private purchase budget.